brycx/brycx.github.io/_posts/2018-09-25-orion-pure-rust-crypto-lib.md

 changed so much since then, it effectively renders the audit useless).
 - `orion` still lacks implementations of many popular/common cryptographic algorithms.
 - `orion` is not decoupled like `RustCrypto`.
-This means you have the complete library as dependency, even if you only want to use some of its functionality.
+This means you have the complete library as a dependency, even if you only want to use some of its functionality.
 - Due to forbidding unsafe code and therefor also assembly, "constant-time" code, that `orion` itself implements, cannot at all be guaranteed to be constant-time.
 However, currently all constant-time operations are provided by external libraries that are using inline assembly for this.